Public Policy Events has teamed up with a range of organisations in a project aimed at providing advice and information for EU citizens in Scotland.

-We’ve already held information days – public consultation and awareness events – in a number of cities in Scotland – Aberdeen, Edinburgh, Glasgow and Inverness.
-We’re now planning a second series of events.
-The first of these will be in Lerwick, Shetland, on Tuesday 4 September, from 6 pm to 8 pm.
+We’ve already held information days – public consultation and awareness events – in a number of locations in Scotland – Aberdeen, Edinburgh, Glasgow, Inverness, Lerwick, Livingston, Dundee, Perth, and Ayr.

-Further details of the Lerwick event can be found here, together with a registration form.
-You don’t have to register, but, as places are limited, you can make sure you have a place by booking in advance.
+Further details and registration forms for each of the events can be found below, together with details of how to book places.
+Places are free.
+You don’t have to register in advance, but places are limited, and you can make sure of a place by booking in advance.

-You can also download a publicity leaflet for the Lerwick event here.
+You can also download publicity leaflets for the Ayr event here

 Each event features expert speakers followed by a Question and Answer session.

 The panel of speakers at each event includes legal, civic society, and EU policy experts.
 As well as the panel session, information leaflets from the European Commission, advice agencies, and citizens’ rights groups are available to take away.